holmesrichards/vcapf/README.md

 # Voltage controlled all pass filter

 ***Note**: At this point the main PCB has been tested and found to be satisfactory, but the first run jacks PCB had errors.
-They have been corrected in the design and Gerber files but the corrected board has not been tested.
-But what are the chances I'd get something so simple wrong twice?
+They have been corrected [twice] in the design and Gerber files but the [re]corrected board has not been tested.
+But what are the chances I'd get something so simple wrong ~~twice~~ three times?
 Shut up, it was a rhetorical question.*

 This is an all pass filter (APF) intended to transform LFO wave shapes.